"Born Again" ― What Did Jesus Mean?

 them,’ is the utterance of Jehovah.”

-33 “For this is the covenant that I
+33 “'For this is the covenant that I shall conclude with

-shall conclude with the house of Israel after those days,” is the
+the house of Israel after those days,' is the utterance of Jehovah.
+'I

-forgive their error, and their sin I shall remember no more.”
+Jehovah.
+'For I shall forgive their error, and their sin I shall

 One striking difference of this new covenant was that God's law would be written

-in the heart of his people, instead of on stone tablets and parchment as
+in the heart of his people, instead of on stone tablets or parchment as

-had been the case with the old covenant, and to which the Jewish
+had been the case with the old covenant.
+Yes, instead

-of obeying God because of a written code, made up of rules and
+of obeying God because of a written code of rules and

-come to know Jehovah "from the least one of them even to the greatest one of
+would know Jehovah, "from the least one of them even to the greatest one of

 Please note that Jehovah says concerning the house of Israel and